 BOOK AN APPOINTMENT AT ONE OF OUR GP HUBS

 You can now see a GP in the evening or at weekends.
 You can book an appointment in advance or on the day.
-If you are unwell when your doctor’s surgery is closed, you can phone 01372 738 373 from 18:00 to 21:00 on weekdays or from 09:00 to 13:00 at the weekend to book an appointment.
+If you are unwell when your doctor’s surgery is closed, you can phone 01372 738 373 from 18:00 to 21:00 on weekdays or from 08:00 to 19:00 on Saturday and 09.00 to 12.00 on Sunday to book an appointment.
 You will then be seen by a local NHS GP with full access to your medical history.
 There is no charge for using this service.
 For more information visit www.gphp.co.uk or view our Enhanced Access Leaflet.